What is Ursnif malware?

 Figure 1: A visual process graph generated by ANY.RUN shows the lifecycle of Urnsnif

 How to avoid infection by Ursnif?

-The best way to stay safe from Ursnif is to make sure to keep the macros turned off and definitely not turn them on if prompted by a Microsoft Office file which was downloaded from an untrustworthy source, such as an email from the unknown sender.
-Following good practices as of staying safe online such as not downloading files from suspicious emails is another great way to avoid infection.
+The best way to stay safe from Ursnif is to keep the macros turned off and not turn them on if prompted by a Microsoft Office file downloaded from an untrustworthy source, such as an email from the unknown sender.
+In addition, following good practices of staying safe online such as not downloading files from suspicious emails, is another great way to avoid infection.